If parenting feels heavier than it used to — even though you’re showing up with care and intention — you’re not imagining it.

 When kids struggle with follow-through, planning, regulation, or motivation, it’s often not about defiance or effort.
 It’s about missing skills that haven’t been scaffolded yet.

-That’s where parent coaching comes in
+That’s where parent coaching comes in.

 Kitchen sink area with a window above it, potted plants, various bottles, and cleaning supplies on the counter to show busy and overwhelming life of parents.